Better Home & Finance Holding (NASDAQ:BETR) Short Interest Up 33.7% in August

-Better Home & Finance Holding (NASDAQ:BETR – Get Free Report) saw a significant growth in short interest during the month of August.
+Better Home & Finance Holding (NASDAQ:BETR – Get Free Report) was the target of a large growth in short interest during the month of August.
 As of August 31st, there was short interest totalling 152,100 shares, a growth of 33.7% from the August 15th total of 113,800 shares.
-Based on an average trading volume of 30,600 shares, the short-interest ratio is presently 5.0 days.
-Currently, 0.1% of the company’s stock are sold short.
+Currently, 0.1% of the shares of the stock are short sold.
+Based on an average daily volume of 30,600 shares, the short-interest ratio is currently 5.0 days.

-Better Home & Finance (NASDAQ:BETR – Get Free Report) last released its quarterly earnings data on Tuesday, August 13th.
-The company reported -2.50 earnings per share for the quarter.
-The business had revenue of 32.26 million during the quarter.
-Better Home & Finance had a negative return on equity of 225.59% and a negative net margin of 609.77%.
+Better Home & Finance (NASDAQ:BETR – Get Free Report) last posted its quarterly earnings data on Tuesday, August 13th.
+The company reported -2.50 earnings per share (EPS) for the quarter.
+The company had revenue of 32.26 million for the quarter.
+Better Home & Finance had a negative net margin of 609.77% and a negative return on equity of 225.59%.

 Better Home & Finance Holding Company operates as a homeownership company in the United States.
 The company provides government-sponsored enterprise (GSE) conforming loans, U.S. Federal Housing Administration insured loans, U.S. Department of Veterans Affairs guaranteed loans, and jumbo loans to GSEs, banks, insurance companies, asset managers, and mortgage real estate investment trusts.